Naludrag/AIT/Labo2/Lab02.md

     7.3M	/home/stephane
     ```

+    For this task we can use the home directory as the source directory.

 2. On the backup disk, on the ext4 partition, create a directory
     called `<username>_backup` that will contain the backup.
 Change
     the owner of this directory from root to the owner of the source